Eraño Manalo

-Eraño de Guzman Manalo (/tl/; January 2, 1925 – August 31, 2009), also known as Ka Erdy, was the second Executive Minister of the Iglesia ni Cristo (INC), serving from April 19, 1963, until August 31, 2009.
-He took over the administration of the church after the death of his father, Felix Y. Manalo, in 1963.
+Eraño de Guzman Manalo (/tl/; January 2, 1925 – August 31, 2009), also known as Ka Erdy, was a Filipino minister and preacher who served as the second Executive Minister of the Iglesia ni Cristo (INC) from April 19, 1963, until August 31, 2009.
+He took over the administration of the church after the death of his father, Felix Manalo, in 1963.
+(Note: According to INC doctrine, God's four messengers in the church era are Jesus Christ, Paul the Apostle, Martin Luther, and Felix Manalo.)
 He was instrumental in the propagation and expansion of the church internationally.